Dr Ben Lacey

 Dr Ben Lacey is a public health physician and epidemiologist.
-He is currently a Clinical Research Fellow at the Nuffield Department of Population Health, University of Oxford, and Honorary Consultant in Public Health Medicine at Oxford University Hospitals NHS Trust.
+He is a Clinical Research Fellow at the Nuffield Department of Population Health, University of Oxford, and Honorary Consultant in Public Health Medicine at the Oxford University Hospitals NHS Trust.

 P6258 Burden of hypertension and associated risks for cardiovascular mortality in Cuba: prospective cohort study of 150,000 men and women

 The Role of Emerging Risk Factors in Cardiovascular Outcomes.

 Lacey B. et al, (2017), Curr Atheroscler Rep, 19

 Systolic Blood Pressure and Vascular Disease in Men Aged 65 Years and Over: The HIMS (Health in Men Study).

 Lacey B. et al, (2017), Hypertension, 69, 1053 - 1059

 Uncontrolled Hypertension and Risk of Cardiovascular Mortality in China-Reply.

 Lewington S. et al, (2016), JAMA Intern Med, 176

 PS045 Smoking and Mortality in 130 000 Cubans: A Prospective Study